aws-samples/genai-invoice-processor/README.md

 2. Extracting only key infomation from the invoice required by our stakeholders.
 3. And finally summarize the invoice.

-You can check the prompt used in the invoices_processor.py file.
+You can check the prompts used in the invoices_processor.py file.
 And you can use different LLM's for all of these 3 steps.

 ```bash
 python invoices_processor.py --bucket_name='<<replace this with the name of the s3 bucket>>' --prefix='<<replace with name of the folder>>'
 ```
+**Note:** The `--prefix` argument is optional.
+If omitted, the script will process all PDFs in the bucket root.

 Examples:
 `python invoices_processor.py --bucket_name='gen_ai_demo_bucket' --prefix='invoice'`

 `python invoices_processor.py --bucket_name='dk-genai-invoice-processing' --prefix='invoice'`

-Note: The `--prefix` argument is optional.
-If omitted, the script will process all PDFs in the bucket root.

 After successful completion of the job, you should see a invoices folder in your local file system with all the s3 invoices.
 You will also see a processed_invoice_output.json file with all the metadata extracted by Amazon Bedrock Knowledge Base using Claude Sonnet Model.